yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-functions.md

 ![Deploy a 3-node YugabyteDB Managed cluster to Azure](/images/tutorials/azure/azure-functions/yb-cluster.png)

-Add your machine's IP address to the IP Allow List in YugabyteDB Managed, to successfully run your serverless functions locally in development.
+Add your computer's IP address to the IP allow list in YugabyteDB Managed so that you can run your serverless functions locally in development.

 Now that we have a working cluster in YugabyteDB Managed, let's add some data.

 ## Add data to YugabyteDB